ayezza/profiles_assignment/README.md

 It is designed to provide a comprehensive solution for profile-activity matching, offering multiple models, flexible scaling options, streamlit web interface, a robust logging system, a detailed validation of input data, and a customizable processing of MCAP functions (sum, mean, euclidean and any custom function).

-This project is built on the two following articles:
+This project is built on the two following articles presenting all the concepts and basic elements:

 1. [UN NOUVEAU MODELE POUR AFFECTER LES PROFILS ADEQUATS](https://www.linkedin.com/feed/update/urn:li:activity:7057629409758846976/) - by Abdel YEZZA (Ph.D) - 2024
 2. [UNE NOUVELLE FAÇON D'AFFECTATION DES PROFILS AUX ACTIVITES](https://www.linkedin.com/feed/update/urn:li:activity:6853567958246027265/) - by Abdel YEZZA (Ph.D) - 2022

 ## 🎯 Key Features